 The cooperative leg of Riordan's journey began in London in 2008 with an audio CD and a meal.
 The CD contained the entirety of his translation read aloud by Florence Boyd.
 The meal was made from flora and fauna found within the pages of Le Roman du Lièvre.

 As part the Return To Me show, Riordan again delved into the realm of food and sound.
-This time, instead of drawing material from Le Roman du Lièvre itself, he collected material from his recent travels utilizing audio from his tour through North America in 2010 and food collected this last winter from the homes of those Marginalia artists living in Europe.
+This time, instead of drawing material from Le Roman du Lièvre itself, he collected it from his recent travels, utilizing audio from his tour through North America in 2010 and food collected in the winter of 2011/12 from the homes of those Marginalia artists living in Europe.

 This collection of paper lithographs began in 2008 as a series of travel photographs inspired by the work of Ed Ruscha.
 Driving the Alaska Highway, Riordan decided to photograph every abandoned gasoline station between Dawson Creek, B.C and Delta Junction, Alaska.